Here's How Much to Spend on an Engagement Ring

 Average Engagement Ring Cost

 If anything is certain, it's that diamonds remain a serious investment.
-According to The Knot 2020 Jewelry and Engagement Study, the average cost of an engagement ring is currently $5,500.
+According to The Knot 2021 Jewelry and Engagement Study, the average cost of an engagement ring is currently $6,000.
 If you're deciding how much to spend on an engagement ring, there are several factors to consider.
-While $5,500 is the national average cost of a ring, the spend per couple varies.
-Our study found that one-fourth of all respondents are spending between $1,000 to $3,000 on their engagement ring.
-In fact, 11% of ring shoppers are spending under $1,000.
+While $6,000 is the national average cost of a ring, the spend per couple varies.
+Our study found that roughly one-third of all respondents are spending between $1,000 to $4,000 on their engagement ring.
+In fact, 8% of ring shoppers are spending under $1,000.

-The Mid-Atlantic, for example, has the highest average spend, coming in at $7,600.
-Western dwellers were behind, averaging $5,400 on their engagement rings.
-In areas like the Southeast, the Midwest and the Northeast, the average spend was generally on par with the national average at $5,2500, $5,400 and $6,000, respectively.
-The Southeast had the lowest average cost of an engagement ring.
+It's important to note that $6,000 is a national average taken from respondents all over the country and is influenced by a multitude of factors, one being region.
+The Mid-Atlantic, for example, has the highest average spend, coming in at $7,900.
+Midwestern dwellers were behind, averaging $5,200 on their engagement rings.
+In areas like New England, the Southwest and the Southeast, the average spend was $7,400, $5,500 and $5,300, respectively.
+The Midwest had the lowest average cost of an engagement ring.

 The Most Popular Engagement Ring Types

 Emeralds and sapphires may bear historical significance, but our study found that diamonds still reign supreme.
-Couples are overwhelmingly still opting diamonds with 86% of ring shoppers requesting this as their center stone.
+Couples are overwhelmingly still opting for diamonds with 85% of ring shoppers choosing this as their center gem.
+Despite this, some alternative stones are slowly (but surely!) growing in popularity.
+Moissanite, for instance, continues to increase in popularity.
+In 2021, 28% of those who bought an alternative ring with a precious stone opted for moissanite, which is up 9% from 2019.

 Engagement Ring Budgets

 One of the easiest ways to avoid spending too much on a ring is by setting a budget.
-Our study found that nearly 82% of ring shoppers set a budget for the purchase.
-A fair amount of to-be-weds (15% to be exact) consulted their significant other about the budget, but ultimately the proposer made the decision on their own.
-Just 10% of all couples determined a budget together, according to our study.
+Our study found that 80% of ring shoppers set a budget for the purchase.
+A fair amount of to-be-weds (18% to be exact) consulted their significant other about the budget, but ultimately the proposer made the decision on their own.
+Just 9% of all couples determined a budget together, according to our study.